 The Red Canyon is one of Israel’s most beautiful natural landmarks.
 It is a gorge of red sandstone rock created by water that only exists after heavy rain.
 As rain in the desert is extremely rare so the canyon is almost always assessable.

 The canyon’s name comes from the fact that its color intensifies when the sunlight hits the reddish rock, irradiating an intense red color.
 The best part of the canyon, besides its vibrant colors, is walking inside the narrow canyon.
-There are 2 trails, the green trail, a short 2 km circular family-friendly trail, and the black trail that is 9 km long and more challenging.
+There are 2 trails, the green trail, a short 2 km circular family-friendly trail, and the black trail which is 9 km long and more challenging.

 The green trail is enjoyable to do, and we recommend it.
 It has metal bars, ladders, and footholds on the rocks that help you climb or descend the canyon.
 It is quite magical.
 But it can easily be done, even with children.